 Library media specialists can expect to have overdue material when items circulate freely.
 Library media specialists should develop a system of retrieving overdue items.
 Overdue lists according to homeroom or other designated class period may be generated using Destiny.
 Overdue notices should be provided to students in a timely fashion, and return of overdue items is expected upon receipt of notice.
+Overdue notices may be automatically sent by e-mail from Destiny.
+Consult Follett technical support or another media specialist for help.
 Parent letters can also be printed to send home.
 Amnesty days may be held periodically.
 At the discretion of the LMS, overdue records may be removed and indicated as lost in Destiny if a student transfers to another school.